GerHobbelt/owemdjee/README.md

   - **uctodata** [📁](./uctodata) [🌐](https://github.com/GerHobbelt/uctodata) -- data for `ucto` library

 - **unicode-cldr** [📁](./unicode-cldr) [🌐](https://github.com/GerHobbelt/cldr) -- Unicode CLDR Project: provides key building blocks for software to support the world's languages, with the largest and most extensive standard repository of locale data available.
 This data is used by a wide spectrum of companies for their software internationalization and localization, adapting software to the conventions of different languages for such common software tasks.
+- **unicode-cldr-data** [📁](./unicode-cldr-data) [🌐](https://github.com/GerHobbelt/cldr-json) -- the JSON distribution of CLDR locale data for internationalization.
+While XML (not JSON) is the "official" format for all CLDR data, this data is programatically generated from the corresponding XML, using the CLDR tooling.
+This JSON data is generated using only data that has achieved draft="contributed" or draft="approved" status in the CLDR.
+This is the same threshhold as is used by the ICU (International Components for Unicode).
 - **unicode-icu** [📁](./unicode-icu) [🌐](https://github.com/GerHobbelt/icu) -- the [International Components for Unicode](https://icu.unicode.org/).
 - **unicode-icu-data** [📁](./unicode-icu-data) [🌐](https://github.com/GerHobbelt/icu-data) -- International Components for Unicode: Data Repository.
 This is an auxiliary repository for the International Components for Unicode.
 - **unicode-icu-demos** [📁](./unicode-icu-demos) [🌐](https://github.com/GerHobbelt/icu-demos) -- ICU Demos contains sample applications built using the International Components for Unicode (ICU) C++ library ICU4C.
 - **utfcpp** [📁](./utfcpp) [🌐](https://github.com/GerHobbelt/utfcpp) -- UTF-8 with C++ in a Portable Way
+- **win-iconv** [📁](./win-iconv) [🌐](https://github.com/GerHobbelt/win-iconv) -- an `iconv` implementation using Win32 API to convert.
 - **you-token-to-me** [📁](./you-token-to-me) [🌐](https://github.com/GerHobbelt/YouTokenToMe) -- text tokenization
 - see also https://github.com/fxsjy/jieba for a Chinese text tokenizer (done in Python)